 Consider adding a logo

 The site title function on WordPress works well as a placeholder on the front end, but it is not the prettiest option for representing your brand.
-So we recommend uploading a logo (while still having an active site header) for branding and SEO benefits of the backend site header.
+So we recommend uploading a logo separately created with a logo maker (while still having an active site header) for branding and SEO benefits of the backend site header.

 You can upload a logo to replace your front-end site title by going to Appearance > Customize > Site Identity > Logo